About Our Laboratory

 Our laboratory was launched in April 2020.
 Since it is a fresh laboratory, we welcome fresh and highly motivated students to explore the edge of wireless technologies.
-Currently, we are accepting up to one self-funded student from abroad.
-If you are interested in joining our laboratory, please send your detailed CV and a list of research publications to the email address provided in a PI's journal paper.
+Currently, we are accepting up to one MEXT-funded master's course student from abroad.
+Please check our official website for application deadlines.
+If you are interested in joining our laboratory as a Ph.D. candidate, please send your detailed CV and a list of research publications to the email address provided at the bottom of this web page.
 Dr. Naoki Ishikawa, who is the PI of this laboratory, has worked on both communication engineering and information science, resulting in a wide range of research topics.
 The current topics are given as follows.

 Current research topics: massive MIMO, millimeter-wave mobile communications, Wi-Fi monitoring, wireless network visualization, tensor wireless, and open innovation.

 - 2020/10/05 Three undergraduate students joined our laboratory.

 - 2020/08/31 Our paper on the nonsquare differential encoding and its error rate analysis was accepted for publication in IEEE Transactions on Communications.

 - 2020/05/01 Our laboratory signed a joint research agreement with Internet Initiative Japan, Inc.

 - 2020/04/01 Dr. Naoki Ishikawa started his new career as an associate professor.
 He launched a new laboratory with three undergraduate students.